Find out about great alternatives to care home jobs that help you stay in social care, but with more job benefits.

 You can help your client to enjoy a schedule that makes them happy, and that keeps them healthy.

 You can know that your client has a much higher quality of life because of you.
 Even better, the quality of your life is better too.
-You get paid well, receive regular training and you get a week, or two weeks off at a time as you will likely alternate the job with another person.
-You can even save on household bills at home whilst you stay with your client in their home during working days.
-The benefits of being a live-in carer apply to both the carer and the client, and even the wider community as care in the home relieves the pressure on NHS bed blocking, often a result of a lack of adequate care provision.
+You get paid well and get a week off at a time as you will alternate with another carer.
+You can even save on household bills at home whilst you stay with your client in their home.
+The benefits of being a live-in carer apply to both the carer and the client.
+Care in the home also relieves the pressure on NHS bed blocking, a result of a lack of care provision.

 How To Become A Live-in Carer

-Becoming a live-in carer is actually very easy, as long as you have the right basic attributes for being in the care profession.
-It is a good idea to get in touch with some live-in care agencies to discuss your interest and make the first steps towards starting your dream job.
+Becoming a live-in carer is very easy, as long as you have the right basic attributes for the care profession.
+It is one of the best alternatives to care home jobs.
+Why not get in touch with some live-in care agencies to discuss opportunities and make the first steps towards your dream job.
 You may require some previous experience, but you may also receive training to help you build a relevant skillset.
-You can also find more information about home care jobs here, if you don’t want to make a direct enquiry yet.
+You can also find more information about home care jobs here, if you don’t want to make an enquiry yet.